 Even though the corporation in question is a billion-dollar company, it’s beginning to be quite agile.
 Agility has developed over several years.
 Decisions aren’t carved in stone.
 When we modified the 1Pager, we merely documented the new situation!
 It was a surprise to everyone; it wasn’t the plan to even make a new one-page strategy.
 The strategy stayed the same even if the focus areas changed.

 Every team has a separate function.
 The important thing is how the teams begin to implement them.

 The point of the day is constantly prioritizing by using a digital board.
-Strategy becomes a part of everyday life—staff sails within the sector defined by the chosen strategy.
+Strategy becomes present in everyday life—staff sails within the sector defined by the chosen strategy.
 Every day staff senses from which direction the wind blows.
 Sensing like this enables everyone to act with agility.

 If you want the strategy to be present in your everyday life, you must prioritize constantly.
 The strategy must be part of the meeting agenda in the weekly meetings!
 It may sound overwhelming, but it’s not.
 You only need one board, in which the strategy is visible all the time!

-Do this correctly, and your strategy will steer your daily activities!
+Do this correctly, and your strategy will become present and steer your daily activities!

 Stradigo is a brand owned by Rdigo Oy (Business-ID: 2120844-1).

 Rdigo Oy is registered in Finland as a Limited company.
 We are a strategy consultancy located in the Helsinki capital region.

 We’ve been in business since 2007.
 The company name comes from the latin word Redigo, meaning both ‘I shape’ & ‘I renew’.